-Our ruminants: (Our Cows & Sheep)
+Our Ruminants: (Our Cows & Sheep)

 We're proud to share that our ruminants are grass-fed for nearly their entire lives.
-The bulk of their nutrition is based on their pasture grazing during the warmer months and from dry hay bales and haylage throughout the cold months.
+The bulk of their nutrition is based on their pasture-grazing during the warmer months and from dry hay bales and haylage throughout the cold months.
 We are proud to grow our own feed on untreated pastures, with the exception of our own manure for fertilization as well as local hay bales we purchase to ensure we have enough forage nutrition for our animals all year-round.

 Our pasture management utilizes a regenerative approach in collaboration with the Natural Resource Conservation Service to ensure we are enhancing the land as well as both water and air quality.
-Our grazing program is designed to support humane, happy, and healthy treatment of our animals for the entirety of their lives.
+Our grazing program is designed to support the humane, happy, and healthy treatment of our animals for the entirety of their lives.

 We are a cow-calf farm (where babies are born on the farm and live with their mothers) and the nutrition profiles of some of our animals are different from others.
 During specific stages of life including pregnancy, nursing, and during cold New England weather conditions, we make sure our animals have adequate nutrition.
 This is connected specifically to protein and overall calories, to sustain their body's needs during transitional times.
 We are proud to partner with a local brewery to pick up their spent grain to supplement our animals nutrition along with our dry hay and haylage feed.
-This is much different than a “grain finish” that some farmers choose for their herds; that is not a standard practice at our pasture based grass-centered farm.
-Being able to feed our cattle and sheep locally spent brewer’s grain aids in mitigation of local feed waste is a win/win for both us and the breweries.
+This is much different than a “grain finish” that some farmers choose for their herds; that is not a standard practice at our pasture-based grass-centered farm.
+Being able to feed our cattle and sheep locally spent brewer’s grain aids in the mitigation of local feed waste is a win/win for both us and the breweries.

 Our other animals: (Poultry & Hogs)

-Our poultry and hogs (non-ruminants that can not sustain a healthy diet on grasses) are fed free choice grains that we purchase locally grown and milled from all around New England.
+Our poultry and hogs (non-ruminants that cannot sustain a healthy diet on grasses) are fed free choice grains that we purchase locally grown and milled from all around New England.

 The grain mix changes between life stages and animal types depending on recommendations from our farm nutritionists.
 Frequent animal assessments help us adjust feed mixes and portions with the appropriate levels of proteins and nutrients necessary.